 But, what do I do?
 That’s usually the first question I get asked.
-Well, I’m a nutritional therapist, or nutritionist in Taunton, Somerset.
+Well, I’m a nutritional therapist in Taunton, Somerset.
 I trained in Sydney, Australia, but last year returned to the UK with my husband and children to be closer to our families.

 I am registered with both ATMS (Australian Traditional Medicine Society), and in the UK with NNA (Naturopathic Nutrition Association).
 This means I am able to continue treating patients in Australia via online consultations, as well as in the UK via face-to-face and online.